gaurav1999724/ai-website-builder/README.md

 ## 🗄 Database Schema

-The application uses a MySQL database with the following main entities:
+The application uses a PostgreSQL database with the following main entities:

 - **Users**: Authentication and profile information
 - **Projects**: Website projects with metadata